Who must pay the levy?

 GST applies on the full-fare of any trip.
 If a business passes the cost of the levy on to its customers via increased fares, it is part of the full-fare and is subject to GST.

-- information in languages other than English.
+You can download a fact sheet and information in languages other than English.

 If you suspect that a commercial passenger vehicle service is not complying with its levy obligations, you are encouraged to let us know.